eiiches/scriptable-jmx-exporter/README.md

 Now, open [http://localhost:9639/metrics](http://localhost:9639/metrics) in your browser to see the exposed metrics.

 The next step is to replace the Pause program with your favorite application that you want to monitor.
-Continue reading or alternatively you can check out real-world [examples](examples) to learn how to customize the agent.
+Continue reading or alternatively you can check out real-world [examples](examples) to learn how to customize the exporter.

 Usage